HarryW217/nc-news/README.md

 ## Hosted Version

 The app is hosted using Netlify.
-Have a visit yourself here: INSERT LINK
+Have a visit yourself here: https://ncnewsbyharry.netlify.app/

 ## How to use NC News!